Insect indicators of abuse or neglect: Animal abuse or neglect

 According to the Humane Society, intentional animal cruelty, or animal abuse, is knowingly depriving an animal of food, water, shelter, socialization, or veterinary care or maliciously torturing, maiming, mutilating, or killing an animal.

-Myiasis is the leading entomological evidence used to prove abuse, and neglect in animals.
+Myiasis is the leading entomological evidence used to prove abuse and neglect in animals.
 Leading causes of myiasis in animals occur when there is an injury or the presence of excretory material, making the living animal alluring to insects.
 The following characteristics have to be present for myiasis to happen in a pet animal.
-There has to be abuse or neglect that causes an injury with blood, decaying tissue, feces or urine that attracts flies and the animals must be fairly helpless or incapable of cleaning itself.
+There has to be abuse or neglect that causes an injury with blood, decaying tissue, feces or urine that attracts flies and the animals must be fairly helpless or incapable of cleaning themselves.
 In long-coated animals, matts and burrs can cause irritation which leads to hot spots, scratching, open lacerations, and infestation.
 Animals with long mats and coats are especially prone to the building of excrement around the genital area.
 This circumstance worsens when the animal is elderly or hindered and can no longer clean itself.
-Risk factors are further intensified if the animals spends most of its life outdoors and is vulnerable to the external environments.
+Risk factors are further intensified if the animal spends most of its life outdoors and is vulnerable to external environments.
 Regular grooming and check-ups can significantly reduce these risks.
 In addition, eliminating other fly attractants, such as uneaten food and fecal matter, can also reduce risks.
 The summer season is when the highest risk occurs because insects are more common during this time.